ResidentMario/pytorch-training-performance-guide/book/data-distributed-training.md

 [You can follow along in code by checking out the companion GitHub repo](https://github.com/spellrun/deeplab-voc-2012).

+**TLDR**: data-distributed training is the best way to train models too large to fit on disk on a single machine.
+However, the network synchronization required have a very real efficiency cost, so you should only turn to using this technique once you have exhausted your ability to scale your training instance vertically (e.g. you are already working with the largest GPU instance available to you).

 ## What is distributed training?

 Before we can dive into `DistributedDataParallel`, we first need to acquire some background knowledge about distributed training in general.